 The Caliente Hot Springs Motel is temporarily closed for renovations.
-The grand reopening is anticipated for fall of 2021, so please check back for updates!

 When it comes to accessing hot springs in Nevada, logging some serious dirt-road-driving hours is usually mandatory—for most of the good ones, anyway.
 The saving grace?
 Caliente’s Hot Springs Motel just changed the game with not only incredibly easy access, but the added bonus of amazingly comfortable motel rooms only 20 feet from the source, right in the heart of southeastern Nevada’s adventure basecamp, to boot.

 Many pioneers making their way west during the mid 1800s discovered southeastern Nevada’s natural beauty and lushness, making it the perfect settlement for agricultural pursuits.
 The whole area—Pioche, Panaca, Spring Valley, and Rainbow Canyon—were heavily trafficked by those in search of their American Dream, many of whom ended up settling in Caliente for good.
 By the early 1900s, Union Pacific selected Caliente as the perfect place to extend their Salt Lake City line to Los Angeles.
 Once the expansion of the railroad was underway, this new settlement became known as “Calientes”—the Spanish word for hot—after the hot springs discovered in a cave at the base of the surrounding mountains.
 The town was surveyed, a post office was opened, and the name for this southeastern Nevada community stuck—named for the natural hot springs in the area.